Rhizome-Conifer/conifer/README.md

 # Webrecorder Project

+**Note: These instructions are for the master branch and have not yet been updated for the upcoming release.
+Webrecorder is undergoing some architectural changes and this will be reflected here soon.**

+*If you are interested in contributing to Webrecorder, or have any general questions, please contact us at support@webrecorder.io*

 This is the official repository of the Webrecorder web archiving platform: https://webrecorder.io/

 Webrecorder provides an integrated platform for creating high-fidelity web archives while browsing, sharing,